 However, the bigger story here is that he’s the only player to ever be traded during his Hart Trophy season.
 After scoring 33 points in 23 games with the Boston Bruins, he was shipped off the to San Jose Sharks, where he’d go off for 92 points in 58 contests.
 However, he scored just nine points in 11 postseason contests and his Sharks were bounced in the second round.

-The best Hart Trophy-winning season since 2005 belongs to none other than Crosby.
-In just his second NHL campaign, “Sid the Kid” racked up 36 goals and 120 points, becoming the youngest to take home the award since someone named Wayne Gretzky during the 1979-80 season.
+In just his second NHL campaign, Sidney Crosby racked up 36 goals and 120 points, becoming the youngest to take home the award since someone named Wayne Gretzky during the 1979-80 season.

 The fresh-faced 19-year-old led his Penguins to 105 points and the team’s first postseason appearance since 2001.
 Despite a first-round exit, Crosby notched five points in five games in his first taste of the Stanley Cup Playoffs.
 It was an incredible season overall and it set the tone for the future Hall of Fame center’s career.

 1. Connor McDavid – Edmonton Oilers – 2022-23

 While it felt like it was building for years, McDavid finally had everything come together for an entire season during 2022-23, much to the horror of the rest of the NHL.
 The proficient scorer flashed his goalscoring ability by potting 64 goals in 82 games played, coming up just one short of the record since 2005.
 He also posted an additional 89 assists, which led him to a total of 153 points.
 To put it simply, no one else has even come close to this scoring total in decades.